Gearing Up for a Sexy Summer? Quick Reminder That Both Lube and Condoms Expire

 How to best store condoms and lube to extend their shelf life

 All the experts recommend keeping both condoms and lube in a cool, dry place.
+That applies to any type of condom, latex, latex-alternative, flavored condoms, or other types.
 Room temperature is generally sufficient, but any excess heat or humidity—we’re looking at you, summer—could break down the ingredients in both products more quickly.
 Dr. Sekhon also suggests avoiding storing condoms in any place where there is a risk of tearing, like in a toiletries bag with sharp objects.

 It’s also worth noting that condoms shouldn’t stay in a pocket (or a wallet that’s in a pocket) for more than a few hours, as those spots get a lot of body heat, says Dr. Sekhon: “If you’re planning on doing this, consider refreshing your supply often to ensure you have a fresh, unexpired condom whenever you’re ready to reach for it.”